inuitcss/inuitcss/README.md

 ## Core functionality

 Before inuitcss can do anything, it needs to know your base `font-size` and `line-height`.
-These settings are stored in `settings.core` (as `$inuit-global-font-size` and `$inuit-global-line-height`), and can be overridden in the same way you’d [override any of inuitcss’ config](#modifying-inuitcss).
+These settings are stored in `settings.core` (as `$global-font-size` and `$global-line-height`), and can be overridden in the same way you’d [override any of inuitcss’ config](#modifying-inuitcss).

-Probably the most opinionated thing inuitcss will ever do is reassign your `$inuit-global-line-height` variable to `$inuit-global-spacing-unit`.
+Probably the most opinionated thing inuitcss will ever do is reassign your `$global-line-height` variable to `$global-spacing-unit`.
 This value then becomes the cornerstone of your UI, acting as the default margin and padding value for any components that require it.

 While this might seem overly opinionated, it does mean that: